 Kids need to learn to code in a fun and engaging way.
 The coding platforms need to introduce kids to block-based coding and eventually help them advance to text-based coding.

-Codingal is a platform that teaches coding for kids based on their age and experience level.
+Codingal is a platform that provides coding classes for kids based on their age and experience level.
 We offer courses that help you leverage the best block-based coding platforms like Scratch, Code.org.
 Kids learn coding through various activities, games, and animations.
 As they get familiar with blocks, they are introduced to text-based coding.

 It’s time to get your child started on their coding journey.
-So go ahead and book your free one-on-one coding class right away.
+So go ahead and book your free coding class right away.